UkiDLucas/book-mobile-business/en/19b_Sleep.md

 **(tip 3: Avoid natural, full spectrum light bulbs and LED lights during the 12 hour night rest period, use yellow light bulbs and dimmers instead)**

-**(tip 4: Avoid wearing sunglasses in the morning when is is not necessary)**
+**(tip 4: Avoid wearing sunglasses in the morning when it is not necessary)**

-**(tip 4: At night, avoid TV and light emitting displays such as phones, if needed, change color balance to yellow, most devices support "night mode" and dim functions.)**
+**(tip 4: At night, avoid TV and light emitting displays such as phones.
+If necessary, change color balance to yellow, most devices support "night mode" and dim functions.)**

 ## Hormones